-The earning of a baccalaureate degree at an accredited college or university (or its equivalent for foreign students) and the ability to engage in high-quality graduate work.
+- The earning of a baccalaureate degree at an accredited college or university (or its equivalent for foreign students) and the ability to engage in high-quality graduate work.
 Applicants must have an undergraduate Liberal Arts foundation as defined by the program faculty.
 A background in the social and behavioral sciences is preferred.

-No academic credit is given for life and/or professional experience.

-A completed online graduate application package by the established deadline.
+No academic credit is given for life and/or professional experience. - A completed online graduate application package by the established deadline.
 The entire application can be completed and submitted online.

-May 31 is the deadline for Advanced Standing admission and June 30 is the deadline for fall admission and October 15 for January admission.
+May 31 is the deadline for Advanced Standing admission, July 15 is the deadline for fall admission, and October 30 is the deadline for January admission.